 - Get natural nutrients from your pantry.
 Foods high in vitamins and minerals especially iron, zinc and vitamin B12 can help revitalise thinning strands.
 These foods include leafy green vegetables, nuts, fish and lean meats.
 Apart from the food you eat, there are also some food you can place directly on your scalp that may help with thinning hair.
 This includes raw eggs and olive oil.

 - Massage your scalp regularly.
 Scalp massages have been known to increase the blood circulation to the scalp, thereby improving hair growth.
 You can do this in the shower, or with essential oils like lavender, rosemary, cypress or carrot seed oil to further promote hair growth.

 - Consider hair loss solutions.
 If you've already lost a significant amount of hair, you can try topical medications although this doesn't always work for everyone and can take several months to produce any results.
 For immediate solutions, we would recommend crown extensions, cosmetic hair thickeners or Sensigraft for women.
 Hair transplants are also available for women who want a more natural, long-term solution to hair loss.

 Thanks to today's many scientific and technological advances, women now have several reliable solutions for thinning hair and hair loss.
 Want to know more about them?
-Give us a call now on 1300 427 778 for a free consultation.
+Give us a call now on 1300 427 778 for a free consultation (valued at $250.00).